Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 We, unfortunately, see cats as easy pets when really, the things that make them easy are the result of us neglecting their basic needs.
 Not taking care of their basic needs is not only not great for their welfare, but it can lead to behavior problems including aggressive behaviors.

-Unfortunately, even attempts to reduce stress in cats by providing things to do can backfire if not careful.
-While videos of birds can be a way to occupy your cat for a while, they shouldn’t be the only source of enrichment for your cat because they can’t catch the bird in the video.
-Always follow up with actual play.
+Unfortunately, even attempts to reduce stress in cats by providing things to do can backfire if they cause frustration.
+Using laser toys sparingly or videos of birds can be a way to occupy your cat for a while, they shouldn’t be the only source of enrichment for your cat because they can’t catch the bird in the video.
+Always follow up with actually satisfying play that allows your cat to catch a toy.

 Preventing And Addressing Frustration